KubeRocketCI/docs/docs/operator-guide/install-via-civo.md

-# Install KubeRocketCI via Civo
+# Install via Civo Marketplace

 This documentation provides detailed instructions on how to install the KubeRocketCI platform via [Civo Marketplace](https://www.civo.com/marketplace/kuberocketci).
 As a prerequisite, make sure to [sign up](https://dashboard.civo.com/signup) on Civo.